 Community Dinner Dress.
-Community Dinner dress consists of the school uniform for ninth through eleventh graders.
-WSC seniors may wear dress trousers and a sport coat or suit, belt, dress shirt and tie, and well-cared for dress shoes and dark socks.
-VWS seniors may wear dress attire, such as a dress or skirt, that is consistent with the community expectations outlined above.
+Community dinner dress typically consists of the school uniform for ninth through 11th grades.
+Except for community dinners following Sunday chapel, when all students must wear their uniforms, seniors may choose to wear their own formal attire.
+Some examples include, trousers and a sport coat or suit, belt, dress shirt and tie, dress tops, blazers, dresses, skirts and pantsuit.
+Shoes must be well-cared-for dress shoes.